onurboyar/VarRedOpt/README.md

 ----------------------

 The main function of our framework is sim.outer() function.
-It simulates the input variables, which are standart normal random variables.
+It simulates the input variables, which are standard normal random variables.
 The size of this simulated in determined by the given parameters, n and
 d.
-Given these values, sim.outer() creates Z matrix which includes standart normal random variables.
+Given these values, sim.outer() creates Z matrix which includes standard normal random variables.
 The Z matrix is the input of our target simulation.
 If we stick to our previous example, Z matrix will be passed to myq\_asian() function within sim.outer() function.
 Asian Option function will simulate Asian Option prices using Z matrix and